jamiepeeso/virtual-pets-amok/README.md

 Ms. Peeso’s Shelter for Peculiar Pets is a virtual pet shelter that houses homeless pets that tend to be on the exotic side.

-*New* We have recently started accepting robotic pets as well.
+*Attention* Thanks to our new state of the are robotics lab we now are happy to accept robotic strays that you may find in your travels.

-You are able to feed or hydrate all of our organic pets in the shelter.
+You are able to feed or hydrate all of our pets in the shelter and play with an individual pet.

-TIP These virtual pets can die if there health level goes too low.
+You are also able to adopt a peculiar pet and give them a safe and happy home.
+If you should find a strange virtual creature on your travels, Ms. Peeso’s Shelter for Peculiar Pets accepts drop offs.

+*TIP* These virtual pets are happiest when their needs are bellow 100.

-Have fun playing with all of our rare, organic and robotic creatures.
+Have fun playing with all of our rare animals.

+The VirtualPet class holds all of instance variables and methods that effect each virtual pet in the shelter.

+The Robot and Organic classed have methods that affect our robotic or organic pets.

+The RobotFeline, RobotCanine, OrganicFeline, and OrganicCanine classes go into even further detail on specifics for each pet.

+The VirtualPetShelter class holds all of the current virtual pets in the shelter and all of the interactions between the user and the virtual pets.

+The VirtualPetShelterApp is where everything is called on from the VirtualPetShelter and where user input is gathered.